stefanspringer1/swift-package-manager/Documentation/README.md

 The role of the package manager is to automate the process of downloading and building all of the dependencies for a project, and minimize the coordination costs associated with code reuse.

-Dependencies are specified in your `Package.swift` manifest file.
+Dependencies are specified in your `Composition.swift` manifest file.

 ### Dependency Hell